cjshelton/portfolio/src/blog-posts/2021-01-01-2020-in-review/index.md

 hoping for, and I certainly appreciate having all of my content in one place and the consistent look-and-feel it has throughout.

+## Understanding JavaScript Modules

+I spent most of my time in 2020 writing both client-side and server-side JavaScript, but I realised that even with writing JavaScript on a daily basis, I didn't truly understand the module system in JavaScript, the different ones available and when to use which one.

+I decided it would be a good idea for a blog post, to give me the opportunity to explore JavaScript modules more, and document what I learnt to hopefully help others who had the same questions as me.

+This blog post took longer than expected, partly because some of the differences between the modules systems are so subtle, and you interact with them in slightly different ways.
+But the blog post turned out well, and certainly helped me gain a stronger understanding of the module systems I work with on a daily basis.

+## Understanding and Configuring HTTP Security Headers in Netlify

+After creating my Portfolio site, I was keen to understand the different HTTP Security Headers, and how they could be configured specifically for Netlify.

+Being a developer, especially a web application developer, it is valuable to understand not only how to develop for the web, but also how other aspects work, like HTTP.
+I used my Portfolio site to dig into some of the main Security Headers available, what each one is for and what different configurations can be used.

+This was a nice change of pace from development, and enabled me to understand further what was happening between the client and server when users visit my site.
+It also gave me an opportunity to learn how to make server configuration changes in Netlify.

 # 2021 - What's In Store